 A Welcoming Space

-A Montessori Early Childhood classroom feels more like a home than a school.
-You won’t see desks, nor will a teacher stand at the front of the room delivering a lesson to the whole class.
-Instead, you’ll see children happily working individually or in small groups, at tables or on the floor near small mats that delineate their own space.
+The MCPA Early Childhood classroom feels more like a home than a school.
+You won’t see desks.
+Instead, you’ll see children happily working individually or in small groups at tables or on the floor near small mats that delineate their own space.

 Specially designed learning materials are displayed on open shelves, easily accessible to the children.
-Classrooms also include low sinks accessible to the children, child-sized furniture, cozy spaces for quiet reading, reachable shelves with work available for free choice, and child-sized kitchen utensils so the students can eat, prepare, and clean up their snack on their own.
+Classrooms also include child-sized furniture, cozy spaces for quiet reading, and reachable shelves with work available for free choice.
 Teachers gently guide students to help maintain the organization and cleanliness of this environment to keep it orderly and attractive, and to help your child understand how to care for materials and clean up after themselves—skills you will be happy to observe carrying over in your home.

 Each day we will explore in our class learning about Math, Science, Writing, language, literacy, and more.